Education CenterJune 30, 2022

 Essentially, network disaggregation is the separation of hardware and software components that carry out the main functions of a network on switches, routers, and other traditional and monolithic networking hardware.
 Disaggregating the network infrastructure allows service providers to enhance their deployment and management processes while reducing costs and improving security.

-After implementing network disaggregation, service providers can manage the hardware and software components of their networking infrastructure independently.
+After implementing network disaggregation, service providers can manage the hardware and software components of their networking infrastructure at scale independently.

 This is done using: